Vyral/anne-stewart-blog/_posts/2017-04-20-how-appraisals-work--how-they-affect-buyers-and-sellers.md

 Appraisers are also allowed to go outside the one-mile radius if they’re not able to find comparables that can substantiate the pending property, but they have to dictate to the bank what they did in terms of valuing the neighborhoods they had to pull from.
 There is a lot of give and take involved in this process; it’s more of an algorithmic way to substantiate value.&nbsp;

 Whenever people ask what their appraisal value came in at, they’re always surprised when they hear that it came in at the agreed-upon value.
-This is because appraisers are not required to show a higher value even if they think it’s worth more.
-Their No. 1 goal is to verify that the home is worth what the buyer and seller agreed to.&nbsp;
+This is because appraisers are not required to show a higher value even if they think it’s worth more. **Their No. 1 goal is to verify that the home is worth what the buyer and seller agreed to.**&nbsp;

 If the appraisal comes in low, that can be somewhat problematic because the buyer and the seller have to agree what the value of the property will be all over again.
 They have a couple options in which to proceed—they can either agree on a new price and terms or the buyer can back out.&nbsp;